vpokludova/projects/eu_fiscal_analysis/README.md

     - The Silhouette Method assesses the optimal number of clusters by measuring how similar each data point is to its own cluster compared to other clusters, aiming for the highest average silhouette score.

-- I ran the visualization for each clustering method and found that the best looking number for method 1 was 4 while the best number for method 2 was 3.

     - Method 1 visualization:

     ![Method 1 optimal clusters visualization](images/method1_optimal_clusters.jpg)